TheOrangeLego/minutes/section.02/README.md

   <br>

-  This is a sentence used for spacing$nbsp; examples.
+  This is a sentence used for spacing&nbsp; examples.
 </p>
 ```